 The Illumina Mi-Seq analysis of the bacterial communities indicate differences between communities in the three solarized treatments vs. the non-solarized treatment, and between low moisture vs. all other moisture levels.
 Treatment differences in bacterial communities were evident seven months after the solarization trial ended.

-We released an initial version of the online soil solarization model at http://uspest.org/soil/solarize.
-Growers can select the weather station nearest to their farm and choose intended start and end dates for solarizing.
-The model output includes the predicted temperatures at 3 soil depths, and forecasts the length of time required to solarize to kill soilborne Phytophthora species (P. ramorum and P. pini).
+We released an initial version of the online soil solarization model and modified it to include additional weed species and pathogens https://uspest.org/soil/solarizeV2beta1 Growers can select the weather station nearest to their farm and choose intended start and end dates for solarizing.
+The model output includes the predicted temperatures at 3 soil depths, and forecasts the length of time required to solarize to kill soilborne Phytophthora species (P. ramorum and P. pini), three weed species, and one pathogen species.
 The model was quite good at predicting actual soil temperatures in the 3 field trials conducted in 2016 but less accurate when predicting the 2017 data set.
 An intensive field-laboratory was instrumented to obtain detailed thermal data.
 The data shows a phenomenon of deep soil heat storage associated with periodic storm patterns that results in two distinct air-soil temperature calibration curves (Fig. 13).
 Soil thermal dynamics are being analyzed to determine if this hysteretic calibration curve (which depends on antecedent soil heating) will improve the predictive model capabilities since accounting for the amplitude of the hysteretic loop could improve prediction error by at least 5 C.

 The second advance toward model improvement is the identification of a parameter set to determine the earliest possible date for solarization.
 The two parameters are the seasonal soil temperature at 10 cm and the solar irradiation.
 Soil temperature changes diurnally and seasonally.
 Regardless of the level of solar irradiation, it was found that the seasonal soil temperature at 10 cm depth had to reach a minimum of 22 C before solarization could be used.
 This value determines the earliest spring date and latest fall date for applying solarization.
 This constraint only requires regional knowledge of soil temperature at 10 cm depth which is commonly available from the network of weather stations.
 The parameter associated with minimum solar irradiation is still being developed.